+ELECTIVES 38-42

-ELECTIVES 38-41 Select 38-41 additional hours from general education and professional courses numbered 110 which are in the College of The Albemarle (COA) list of North Carolina Community College Con Course Library (CCL) courses.
-(Number of elective hours needed is based upon course choice natural/sciences/mathematics area and in the health/wellness choices.)
-For a complete list of CC accepted by the NC Community College System, see www.nccommunitycolleges.edu/academic-programs/combined-course-library A maximum of 7 semester hours in health, physical education, college orientation, and/or study skill included.
-Selected topics or seminar courses may be included in a program of study up to a maximum of three hours credit. nbined made in the CL courses s may be TOTAL SEMESTER HOURS REQUIRED FOR ASSOCIATE DEGREE 64-65
+Select 38-42 additional hours from general education and professional courses numbered 110 or above which are in the College of The Albemarle (COA) list of North Carolina Community College Combined Course Library (CCL) courses.
+(Number of elective hours needed is based upon course choice made in the natural sciences/mathematics area and in the health/wellness choices.)
+For a complete list of CCL courses accepted by the NC Community College System, see www.nccommunitycolleges.edu/academic-programs/combined-course-library

+A maximum of 7 semester hours in health, physical education, college orientation, and/or study skills may be included.

+Selected topics or seminar courses may be included in a program of study up to a maximum of three semester hours credit.

+TOTAL SEMESTER HOURS REQUIRED FOR ASSOCIATE DEGREE

-\ ACA 122 is recommended for students intending to transfer to a four-year institution
+^{} ACA 122 is recommended for students intending to transfer to a four-year institution

-\\ COM 231 is recommended for students intending to transfer to a four-year institution.
+^{} COM 231 is recommended for students intending to transfer to a four-year institution.

-\\\ CIS 110.
+^{} CIS 110 is recommended for students intending to transfer to a four-year institution.
 This requirement is used to demonstrate computer literacy to meet institutional core competencies.
 Students may also demonstrate this proficiency via high school articulated credit, course substitution, or credit by exam (CBE).
 Students requesting CBE must provide substantial reason(s) why they are qualified to sit for the exam.
-If computer literacy proficiency is demonstrated in a manner which does not result in degree credit, 3 credit hours of General Education electives from the CAA list must be taken in place of CIS 110.
+If computer literacy proficiency is demonstrated in a manner which does not result in degree credit, 3 credit hours of General Education electives from the CAA list must be taken in place of computer elective.

-A 10 30 0 Associate in General Education Suggested Sequence of Courses ----------- --
+A 10 30 0 Associate in General Education Suggested Sequence of Courses